 A battery is an accumulation of cells each having a voltage of around 2.1 volts.
 The most common type being lead acid.
 Our every day vehicle battery is a group of 6 cells connected in series making up a 12 volt battery.
 If we connected another 12 volt battery (6 more 2 volt cells) in series then we would have 12 x 2 volt cells making a total of 24 volts.
 This is of no use to us as our vans are 12 volts.
 However, if we connect another battery in parallel we then still have 12 volts but with the combined capacity of the two batteries (e.g 100ah+100ah = 200ah).
 When using this method the batteries should be identical in every way.
 With two dissimilar batteries one will be stronger than the other but will be dragged down by the weaker one.

 Other battery types are GEL and AGM where the acid (electrolyte) is in a semi solid form and is impregnated into the seperator plates of the cell.
-These batteries are generally leak proof but not as ideally suited to vehicle applications as ordinary lead acid as they require a slightly different charging regime to that of the standard lead acid fitted to your van for starting purposes.
+These batteries are generally leak proof and more robust, offering a greater depth of discharge.

 Modern sealed (maintenance free) lead acid batteries do not need to be vented but can be if you so desire.
 Ask your battery supplier for a suitable venting kit when you order.

 Myth number 1: "My battery measures 12 volts so it must be full".
 A fully charged battery will measure 12.6 - 12.7 volts at rest and a depleted one will measure 11.8 volts.
 To gain a true measure of our battery we should observe the charging progress.
-When the voltage is at 14.4 (at 25 deg C) and charging current has decreased to 2% or less of ah capacity then your battery is truly full.
+When the voltage is at 14.4 for flooded and 14.6 for AGM (at 25 deg C) and charging current has decreased to 2% or less of ah capacity then your battery is truly full.

 Unless you fit genuine "deep cycle" open lead acid or GEL/AGM batteries it is not acceptable to discharge below 50% which is 12.2 volts as permanent damage to the battery can result.